LagoLunatic/wwrando/docs/faq.md

 Other than using the Grappling Hook or Deku Leaf to go over the magma like normal, you can also shoot an Ice Arrow directly at the surface of the magma to temporarily freeze it, allowing you to walk on top of it safely.

+In some places, you can also cross magma pools by using the Hookshot to latch onto something on the other side.

-## How can I destroy the mounted cannons on a Lookout Platform?
+## How can I destroy the mounted cannons on Lookout Platforms?

-In addition to blowing them up with bombs, you can also destroy mounted cannons with the Boomerang.
+Besides blowing them up with your ship's cannon or bombs, you can also destroy mounted cannons with the Boomerang.

 ## How can I destroy big boulders?

-In addition to blowing them up with bombs, you can also destroy big boulders by lifting them up with Power Bracelets and throwing them.
+Besides blowing them up with bombs, you can also destroy big boulders by lifting them up with Power Bracelets and throwing them.

 ## Why didn't the Bomb Bag give me Bombs?

-Unlike some other Zelda games, Wind Waker's Bomb Bag upgrades do not actually give you any bombs to use by themselves, they only increase your carrying capacity.
+In Wind Waker, Bomb Bag upgrades do not actually give you any bombs to use by themselves, they only increase your carrying capacity.

 To use bombs, you must first find the item literally named "Bombs".